DanielSPereira/DanielSPereira/README.md

 ### I am currently working on the most revolutionary project in the mortgage industry based in the USA.
-I'm leading the transition of the Front-end UI library and implementing WAI-ARIA standards to support accessibility.
+I'm leading the transition of the Front-end UI library, implementing WAI-ARIA standards to support accessibility, and completing my daily tasks.

 <div align="center">